QuiddityAI/InsightHub/README.md

 - the OpenSearch admin should be available at `localhost:5601`
 - check the docker logs manually for errors or install a tool to easily monitor the logs like `Dozzle`

+### Pre-commit

+pre-commit usage is recommended.
+To install it run `pip install pre-commit` and then `pre-commit install`.
+This will ensure continuity of the code formatting.

 ## Development Notes

 - The main structure and the level of high or low 'abstraction' is hopefully quite thought-through and should enable fast development, easy maintanability and high scalability where needed.